p5score - a choreographic library for p5js

 🧱 Constructor

-new Dancer(x, y, durations, positions, color)
+new Dancer(x, y, durations, positions, color, shape)

 Creates a new dancer object.